 But there’s one big problem with images: they slow down your website.
 Indeed, the bigger the number and size of your images, the higher the load time of your website is.

 There is a way to deliver both fast and attractive pages — image optimization.
-In this article, we are going to explore eight ultimate ways on how to optimize images in Magento and the best browser extensions to do so.
+In this article, we are going to explore eight ultimate ways of how to optimize images in Magento and the best browser extensions to do so.
 We’ll also talk about the ideal Magento product image size.

 Images make up 70% of webpage weight and, consequently, are one of the deciding factors when it comes to loading speed.
 Luckily enough, it is not that difficult for Magento to optimize product images, you just have to know what tools to use.
 Here are the top 8 ways for you to increase the image loading time.

 One of the most common ways to optimize images Magento 2 is to compress and resize the image.

 Resizing images usually means lowering the number of pixels, the resolution of the image.
 It affects the quality of the picture drastically if the number of pixels is too low.

 Compressing images means cramming more data into less space.
 It can be done in a lossy way where you take away bits of pixels or shades, or in a lossless way where you just reduce the file size, without changes in the quality.